 You can also choose to raise your deductible.
 Raising your deductible means you’ll pay more in the event of a loss, but your premiums will also be lower.
 As an example, collision coverage on your auto insurance is subject to a deductible.
 By raising that deductible from $500 to $1,000 or higher, you’ll be able to lower your rates.

 Ask about eligible discounts.
 Your broker may be able to help you with this, or you can go directly to your provider and ask about what you may qualify for.
 Discounts can include loyalty rewards for customers that have held a policy for a few years, bundle discounts for multiple policies or multiple vehicles/properties, defensive driving course discounts, group discounts, and more.

 Insurance costs may continue to be impacted with time as climate change risks rise, but this does not mean we have to be complacent with the inflated costs.
-Work with a broker – the ones here at Excalibur Insurance Group look forward to helping you! – to navigate your budget needs.
+Work with a broker – the ones here at Excalibur Insurance Group look forward to helping you! – to navigate your budget needs and get the lowest possible premiums on your home, car, and more.
 We don’t know what the future of insurance will look like with climate change risks, but being proactive is the best way forward.